 "OK, just wait here for a minute", he said as he got out of the truck.
 He then stopped and reached back into the cab to take his keys out of the ignition, while giving a quick look towards the mischievous young girl sitting in the passenger seat.

 "What?
 I pranked you just that one time and now you're all paranoid!", she said sarcastically.

-He preceded to the back of the truck to take the shelf out.
-He then remembered his father's "suggestion" to him earlier in the shop about moving the shelf.
+He preceded to the back of the truck to take the shelf out and then remembered his father's "suggestion" to him earlier in the shop about moving it.
 Even though he was capable of moving the object himself, it wouldn't hurt to go get someone to "help" him.
 He could never be too careful.

 He walked into the coffee shop, wanting to get in and out of there as quick as possible, and approached the first waitress he saw.